What is Respiratory Care?

 Respiratory therapists are mainly employed in hospitals, in departments of respiratory care, anesthesiology, or pulmonary medicine.
 Others are in offices of physicians or other health practitioners, consumer-goods rental firms that supply respiratory equipment for home use, nursing care facilities, and home health care services.

-- Respiratory Care Pre-Admission Conference Information
+- Attend a Respiratory Care Pre-Admission Conference.

-- The National Board for Respiratory Care
+- American Association for Respiratory Care

 - Kentucky Board of Respiratory Care